[Holodeck:

 CHAKOTAY: What are we waiting for?

-KIM: The computer has analysed all our tricorder data.
-So this ought
+KIM: The computer has analysed all our tricorder data, so this ought to

 PARIS: It's as if the entire ship is being compressed and twisted.